ctrivino1/Intrepid-Potash-Target/README.md

 # Intrepid-Potash

-I conducted multiple linear regression model tests to find significant correlations for Intrepid Potash's company data, which is helping management make key decisions on improving their production line.
+The project is no longer ongoing.

+Intrepid Potash is a company that Intrepid delivers high quality potassium, magnesium, sulfur and salt essential for success in agriculture, animal feed and industry.
+They were interested in finding correlations in their production line to see if they improve their production line with any insights.
+They reached out to Brigham Young University-Idaho's data science society to help them get started.

+I was involved in a team where we discovered some insights and some problems with their data.
+My role in my team was to create a linear regression model that could help the company find insights.

-The project is ongoing, and therefore the RMD file is not finished.
-The RMD file is portraying the data wrangling skills I am using to help solve questions for the Intrepid Potash.
+The RMD file is portraying the data wrangling and linear regression skills that I used to help intredpid potash.